roxandtol/roxpad/README.md

     |Kailh MX hotswap sockets|3|C2803348|

 1) The PCB design in [The releases tab](https://github.com/r0xANDt0l/rOxpad/releases/latest)
-1) The DXFs in [The case folder](/rOxpad-case/) cut with a laser cutter or a CNC at the height it says on the name of the file
+1) The DXFs in [The case folder](/rOxpad-case/) cut with a laser cutter or a CNC at the height it says on the name of the file OR the [3d design](https://www.printables.com/model/344904-3d-printed-case-for-roxpad)
 1) A soldering iron
 1) Solder with a flux core
 1) Flux